aceberg/aceberg/README.md

 # Hi there 👋

 My name is Andrew, I’m currently working as Linux admin.
-Going to switch to Golang developer.
+I recently stumbled upon Golang and got absolutely fascinated with it!
+So, actively learning Golang now)

 ### Hire me